-7.1 This Policy/Protocol will be reviewed every two years, or when there are changes to relevant legislation, or as necessary.
+7.1 This Home Working Policy will be reviewed every two years, or when there are changes to relevant legislation.

 8. Alternative formats

 8.1 Disability Discrimination Act 1995 and Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
 Copies of this document in large print (A3 format) or larger font size, or any tables contained within this document in a screen reader accessible format can be made available on request from the council office or by telephoning 01752 893815 or by emailing the Town Clerk's office townhall@ivybridge.gov.uk